AkiraMiyakoda/cppIncludeGuard/README.md

 ## Features
 * Generates an include guard macro from GUID v4, file name or file path.
-* Can prevent GUIDs from starting with a decimal number.
+* Prevent GUIDs from starting with a decimal number.
-* Can add a prefix and/or suffix to an include guard macro.
+* Add a prefix and/or suffix to an include guard macro.
+* Skip the comment blocks at the beginning of a file.